thomas-alectio/AlectioSDK/README.md

+# Requirements
+* Python3
+* PIP3
+* Ubuntu 16.04+ / MacOS / Windows 10
+* GCC / C++ (Will depend on OS you are using.
+Ubuntu, MacOS it comes default.
+Some falvours of linux distribution like Amazon Linux/RED Hat linux might not have GCC or C++ realted libraires installed)

+For this tutorial, we are assuming you are using Python3 and PIP3.
+Also, make sure you have the necessary build tools installed (might vary from OS to OS).
+If you get any errors while installing any dependent packages feel free to reach out to us but most of it can quickly be solved by a simple Google search.

 # Alectio SDK

 AlectioSDK is a package that enables developers to build an ML pipeline as a Flask app to interact with Alectio's